RESIDENCE LIFE AND DINING

 Campus dining facilities will continue to observe physical distancing guidelines, limited capacity in locations, reconfigured serving stations, and removing self-service stations.
 Tables and chairs will be removed or shifted to account for physical distancing recommendations and procedures as put forth by state regulatory departments.
 Directional signage will be laid down on flooring to create clear pathways for location entrance, station queue points, location flow, and location exit areas.
 Additional signage will be placed throughout dining locations to highlight the “No Bare Hand Contact” policy, disinfecting touch points, and more.
 Until further notice, our dining venues only accept meal plans, Dining Dollars, Bonus Bucks and credit cards.
 Cash transactions are temporarily suspended.

-At Grotto Commons and the 501 Grille, the university’s two board-swipe dining venues, all self-service stations — including the salad bar, dessert stations, and beverage stations — will be eliminated and replaced with prepackaged, individually wrapped grab-and-go items or attendant-prepared stations.
-Additional concepts around wellness and “Dueling Dishes” will provide additional variety to the traditional offerings.
-Parkhurst Dining Services will offer ongoing education for guests in safety measures, and will be employing new practices to reduce lines and dine-in crowds.
-The Laker Inn and Roost locations will be transitioned to take out locations, and additional options will be available via the GET App.
+At Grotto Commons and the 501 Grille, the University’s two board-swipe dining venues, all self-service stations — including the salad bar, dessert stations, and beverage stations — will be eliminated and replaced with prepackaged, individually wrapped grab-and-go items or attendant-prepared stations.
+These venues will begin on a 25% capacity model for dine in, until the state lifts or changes its enhanced restrictions.
+Parkhurst Dining Services will offer ongoing education for guests in safety measures and will maintain safe practices to reduce lines and dine-in crowds.
+The Laker Inn and Roost locations will operate as takeout locations, and additional options will be available via the GET App.

-As a precautionary measure all employees will be required to follow new check-in procedures that will ensure that prescribed health standards are met at a minimum before their workday begins.
+As a precautionary measure all employees will be required to follow new check-in procedures that will ensure that prescribed health standards are met before their workday begins.
 Employees will wash their hands, sanitize their shoes and have their temperature checked all before entry is allowed.
-Parkhurst Dining Services has also added a new team member role titled a Safety Ambassador.